 The building has disabled access to all the rooms offered for hire.
 Toilet facilities, including disabled, are provided in the building.

-For further details including availability, hire charges and terms and conditions please contact Gordon Jackson on: 01704 578362. firstname.lastname@example.org
+For further details, including availability, hire charges and terms and conditions, please contact Pete and Jan Holmes by email firstname.lastname@example.org

 GARDEN OF REMEMBRANCE